dat3Cph/material/docs/toolbox/java/orm/update_best_practice.md

 ### 3. **Service Layer for Updating an Entity**

-This is the core part where you handle the update of the `Person` entity without relying on Spring's utilities.
+This is the core part where you handle the update of the `Person` entity.
 We will manually handle the transactions and use `EntityManager` to manage the JPA lifecycle.

 #### 3.1. **Update Method**